Start location: Moss-side near Strachan (NO 699 916)

 Back to Search

-From the N end a rough farm/forestry track goes to the ScotWays sign above Glenskinnan.
-An older track goes from there to the entry to forest SW of Shillofad.
+From the north end a rough farm/forestry track goes to the ScotWays sign above Glenskinnan.
+An older track goes from there to the entry to forest southwest of Shillofad.
 A clear footpath goes through forest to emerge on good forest road on descent to Sheeoch Burn.
 The footpath is clear from there to the ScotWays sign at Cowie Burn junction.
-From there to S end of route is on good forest and farm roads.
+From there to the south end of the route is on good forest and farm roads.

 OS Landranger 45 (Stonehaven & Banchory)

-The Stock Mounth was also known as 'The Foggy Road' among locals in Durris.
-This is for the same reason as some are called green roads or velvet roads as the path is overgrown with turf and moss and so is soft.
+The Stock Mounth was also known as 'The Foggy Road' among locals in Durris, fog being the Scots word for moss.
+This is a similar reason as some old routes are called green roads or velvet roads as the path is overgrown with turf and moss and so is soft.

 It was probably used mainly as a drove road by drovers avoiding the toll at the Bridge of Dye on the better-known Cairn a' Mounth road, of course the other way travellers avoided this toll was to ford the Dye nearby to the bridge when it was not in spate.
-The process of droving may well be what gave the Stock Mounth its name although no sources as to the name's origin have yet been found.
+The process of droving may well be what gave the Stock Mounth its name although no confirmed sources as to the name's origin have yet been found.
+However, like the nearby Cryne Corse Mounth and Builg Mounth, this old route may have been used by drovers to get to St Palladius' Fair (Paldy Fair) on Herscha Hill north of Auchenblae, by Fordoun.
+According to ARB Haldane's The Drove Roads of Scotland, this was a tryst of some importance.
+In 1795, it was said that up to 3000 cattle were sold at this Fordoun cattle fair each July, and that most of them had come from the north.

 The Heritage Paths project is pleased to announce that Neil Ramsay (our former Project Officer) and Nate Pedersen (one of our earliest volunteers) have teamed up to write an ebook - The Mounth Passes - with photography by long-standing ScotWays member Graham Marr.
 If you too are interested in the heritage of these old ways through the Grampian Mountains, we highly recommend it.